ONSvisual/svelte-scrolly/README.md

 # Scrollytelling Template

-A component-based rich media / scrollytelling template made with Svelte.
+A component-based rich media / scrollytelling template made with Svelte. ([View demo](https://onsvisual.github.io/svelte-scrolly)).

 The easiest way to build a project from this template is to clone it using [degit](https://github.com/Rich-Harris/degit), which just creates a local copy of the files (not a Git branch).
-You can also hack it live in [this Svelte REPL](https://svelte.dev/repl/58155faba1ea463eaf4d9ec6f3f95364?version=3.32.3).
+You can also hack it live [here](https://svelte.dev/repl/58155faba1ea463eaf4d9ec6f3f95364?version=3.32.3).

 ## Getting started